-Through our many conferences, workshops, talks and other events, SCEWP aims to inform and improve philosophical, public and policy debates about the ethics of war and peace.
+The Centre’s funding is part of Helen Frowe’s Wallenberg Academy Scholarship.
+Through a series of conferences, workshops, public seminars and other events, the Centre aims to facilitate new philosophical research, and inform and improve public and policy debates about the ethics of war.

 SCEWP hires new post-doc!